 When shipping animals, the most important factor in easing the stress of travel for your pet is kennel choice.
 Make sure your kennel or container meets the U.S. Department of Agriculture (USDA) and IATA Live Animal Regulations (LAR) requirements and that you have the necessary provision for safe travel.
 Learn more about kennel types and aircraft compatibility here .

 - Purchase the kennel as far in advance as possible.
 Veterinarians recommend you leave the kennel open in the house with a toy or familiar object inside so your pet may spend time near the kennel and perhaps venture inside on its own.

 - You must use a kennel that meets USDA and IATA LAR regulations.
 You may use your own kennel or purchase an approved kennel at most pet supply stores.
 If you are shipping an animal other than a dog or cat, please ask our representative to explain the container requirements needed to ship the animal by calling 1-800-DL-CARGO (1-800-352-2746).

-- Please note that kennels with plastic doors and plastic side latches are not acceptable.
-In reference to the plastic side latch, the kennel can be accepted if the shipper chooses to drill holes and add metal nuts and bolts along the sides and rear where the plastic latching may exist.
+- Please note that kennels with plastic doors and plastic side latches (or plastic slip fasteners) are not acceptable.
+All kennels must be held together using threaded, nut and bolt style assemblies.
+Plastic or metal fasteners may be used, provided it is a nut and bolt style threaded assembly.
 Kennels with plastic doors are strictly prohibited.
 Kennels must be large enough to allow animals to stand and sit erect without any part of its head, including ears, touching the top of the kennel.
 Animals must be able to turn around and to lie down in a natural position.

 - The kennel must be of rigid construction with a solid top and ventilation openings on at least three sides.
 For international travel, regulations require the kennel to have ventilation openings on all four sides.
 Kennels with doors or ventilation openings on top are not permitted.